Social Sciences and Humanities

 In addition to being a prestigious academic exchange program, the Fulbright Program is designed to expand and strengthen relationships between the people of the United States and citizens of other nations and to promote international understanding and cooperation.
 To support this mission, Fulbright Scholars may be asked to give public talks, mentor students, and otherwise engage with the host community, in addition to their primary activities.
 The grantee may also advise on ongoing and future research, deliver seminars or short courses to local researchers and assist in cooperative research projects.

-Conduct a professional project and teach or do research and teach (ideally 20% teaching and 80% research, but the ratio is flexible depending on the agreement between the Scholar and Host Institution).
-The grantee may also advise on ongoing and future research, deliver seminars or short courses to local researchers and assist in cooperative research projects.
+The Scholar may also advise on ongoing and future research, deliver seminars or short courses to local researchers and assist in cooperative research projects.

 Any accredited institution of higher education in Argentina.

 Grants must begin in either August 2025 or March 2026.
 The academic calendar runs from March through November, and July is generally winter break.
 Exceptions may be considered.

 Projects in economic development, economic integration, and U.S. studies are particularly welcome.